MultiMC/Website/site/content/posts/log4j-remote-execution.md

 - Force old version of Minecraft to use a patched version of *log4j 2.0-beta9*, which has this issue fixed.
 - Force all mod loaders installed through MultiMC to not bundle any version of *log4j*.

-**Effectively, if you use MultiMC, you should be safe.**
+**Effectively, if you use MultiMC and haven't done anything unusual with it, you should be safe.**

+## Trust, but verify.

-There are some things you can do to ensure this is true in your case:
+While the defaults are safe, there are some things you can do to ensure this is true in your case.

 1. **Make sure you are actually running MultiMC and not some third party fork.**